dxx-rebirth/dxx-rebirth/dxx-readme.txt

 D1X-Rebirth will use.
 If you don't want them, delete them, move them to another directory, or whatever you want.
-[NOTE: for the source you need to download these HiRes sets from http://www.dxx-rebirth.de and store them into your data path]
+[NOTE: for the source you need to download these HiRes sets from http://www.dxx-rebirth.de and store them into the subdirectory "hires/" in your data path]

 3. Running the game